 Armament:

-76-millimeter gun: L-11 (ammunition load 77 rounds) with a barrel length of 30.5 mm caliber model 1939; F-34 (ammunition load 100 rounds) with a barrel length of 41.5 mm caliber model 1940.
-Two 7.62 mm DT machine guns (one — in the upper frontal armor plate of the hull, the other — in a paired installation with the gun).
+76-millimeter gun: L-11 (ammunition load 77 rounds) with a barrel length of 30.5 mm caliber of the 1939 model; F-34 (ammunition load 100 rounds) with a barrel length of 41.5 mm caliber of the 1940 model.
+Two 7.62 mm DT machine guns (one - in the upper frontal armor plate of the hull, the other - in a paired installation with the gun).

 Read more on the topic: